LNG Canada: Outline of the project

-The total investment, estimated at $40 billion, was approved on October 1, 2018, by the shareholders of the project, which are subsidiaries of five international companies: Royal Dutch Shell Plc.
-(40%, lead partner), of the UK and Holland; PETRONAS (25%), of Malaysia; PetroChina Co.
+The total investment, estimated at $40 billion, was approved on October 1, 2018, by the shareholders of the project, which are subsidiaries of five international companies: Shell Plc.
+(40%, lead partner), of the UK and Netherlands; Petronas (25%), of Malaysia; PetroChina Co.
 Ltd. (15%), of China; Mitsubishi Corp.
 (15%), of Japan; and Korea Gas Corporation (5%) of Korea.

-The project will initially export LNG from two processing units, or "trains", totalling 6.5 million tonnes per annum (mtpa) of natural gas, and that, ultimately, the project may add two more trains and increase total production to 26 mtpa.
+The project will initially export LNG from two processing units, or "trains," totaling 14 million tonnes per annum (mtpa) of natural gas, and that, ultimately, the project may add two more trains and increase total production to 26 mtpa.